 Power.
 What is power?
 It is the true currency of the Men of Shadow, that gnarled genealogical tree whence the Bargainer came.
 He is careless with gold and gems, using them as a means to accrue more potent things in life.
 Dark powers are more valuable still than weregild, but that darkness is also a currency to be traded.

 Whispers hint at the corruption that stems from overuse of shadow-granted powers.
-A murmur on the wind says that once-valiant men have been reduced to husks after gaining this dark power.
+A murmur on the wind says that once-valiant men have been reduced to husks after gaining such a so-called gift.

 1d12 Sample Dark Powers

 Any poor fool who is granted a dark power knows instinctively how to use it.
-They also become terribly aware that there are entities in the dark that leer at them, silently lurking until the faintest hint of weakness is exposed.
+They also become terribly aware that there are entities in the bleak darkness that leer at them, silently lurking until the faintest hint of weakness is exposed.

 - Manipulate Shadows